pkrajput/neural_movie_RS/README.md

-## Step-by-step Guide to Building a Movie Recommendation System
+## Step-by-step to Building a Movie Recommendation System

 #### 1. Data Collection and Pre-processing
 To begin, we should collect the training and testset data from Kaggle by clicking on [this link](https://www.kaggle.com/competitions/skoltech-recommender-systems-challenge-2023/data?select=training).